 There are times when an individual may not be able to complete the RCA application forms personally.
-The paper registration form (which may be referred to as the "DOC 1" by voluntary agencies or Volags) may be accepted from an applicant's authorized representative.
+The Wisconsin Works (W-2) and Related Programs Registration (14880) paper registration form (which may be referred to as the "DOC 1" by voluntary agencies or Volags) may be accepted from an applicant's authorized representative.
 See 1.4.1.2 for examples of authorized representatives.
 Refugees typically give permission for their Volag caseworker to act as their authorized representative.
-As in the W-2 program, when an applicant chooses to use an authorized representative, both the applicant and the authorized representative must complete the Authorization of Participant Representative form (2375).
+As in the W-2 program, when an applicant chooses to use an authorized representative, both the applicant and the authorized representative must complete the Authorization of Participant Representative (2375).
 The agency cannot refuse an authorized representative unless the authorization itself is questionable.
-The authorized representative is responsible for submitting the signed paper registration form and/or application and any required documents.
+The authorized representative is responsible for submitting the signed Wisconsin Works (W-2) and Related Programs Registration (14880) paper registration form and/or application and any required documents.